Proof of enrolment letter vs. confirmation of enrolment forms

 Students may need to provide a proof of enrolment letter for the purposes of applying for or renewing immigration permits, to apply for Canadian status, or other purposes related to citizenship and/or residency.

 In general, international students renewing their study permit and/or CAQ require a “credits-completed-to-date” letter.
 This letter is generated by the student directly in their Minerva account by selecting “credits completed to date” under the section “type of letter”.
+This letter can be generated for most students except for students in Dentistry, Dental Residency, Medicine, Medical Residency or a Postdoc.
+For these programs, please contact your Student Affairs Office or department for assistance.

 Graduating students (UG or GR) wishing to apply for a post graduate work permit should refer to the International Student Services (ISS) website.